ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 - Per-Origin or cross-Origin.
 Tokens can be constrained to the Origin for which the challenge originated (referred to as per-Origin tokens), or can be used across multiple Origins (referred to as cross-Origin tokens).
+  The set of Origins for which a cross-Origin token is applicable is referred to as the cross-Origin set.

 Origins that admit cross-Origin tokens bear some risk of allowing tokens issued for one Origin to be spent in an interaction with another Origin.